-- Human Anatomy and Physiology I is substituted for one of the Human Knowledge courses. - Computer competencies are included in various courses in this program.
+BIOS 204 is substituted for one of the Knowledge of Arts and Cultures courses.

+Computer competencies are included in various courses in this program.
 Thus, completing the program automatically satisfies the computing requirement for this program.

 Emergency Services Administration, Associate in Applied Science Overview